OutSystems/outsystems-pipeline/README.md

     * Arguments: `-PythonEnv "$(PythonEnvName)" -ArtifactDir "$(ArtifactsFolder)" -LifeTimeUrl $(LTURL) -LifeTimeToken $(LTToken) -LifeTimeApi $(LTAPIVersion) -SourceEnv "$(PPEnv)" -DestEnv "$(PRDEnv)" -AppList "$(AppScope),$(AppWithTests)" -DeployMsg "$(DeployMsg)"`
     * Working Directory: `$(Release.PrimaryArtifactSourceAlias)`

+**Important**
+You should clone the folder *cd_pipelines* > *azure_devops* to your local repository.
+You can clone it to GitHub or Azure DevOps repository.
+If you're using GitHub, you'll need to create a connection to GitHub on Azure DevOps.
+The Release pipeline artifact will be the direct connection to the repository.
+Since you don't need to compile code, you don't need a Build Pipeline.
+If you use more than one artifact make sure that the artifact with the pipeline scripts is the **primary** artifact!

 ## OutSystems Platform Setup

 You'll need to install the following applications on your OutSystems environment: